Immanuel-C/IBin/README.md

 **IBin requires at least C++11** but C++20 is recommended.

 **To compile IBin's example premake5 must be installed**.
-Then run the build.bat if on Windows, run the build.sh if your on Unix systems.
+Then run the build.bat if on Windows, run the build.sh if on Unix like systems.

 Here is an example of IBin:
 ```cpp